onomyprotocol/onomy_tests/README.md

 `onomy_test_lib` is the main crate for common test functionality. `tests` is mainly for local semimanual tests.

-update onomyd and onexd versions through the constants in `common.rs`.
+update onomyd and onexd versions through the constants in `onomy_test_lib/src/dockerfiles.rs`.

 for faster compilation, add this to `./cargo/config.toml`:
 ```